 Wipe the Car Exterior Dry Every Time it Gets Wet

 The easiest and most effective way to prevent water spots is by wiping your car dry after a wash, rainfall, or any time it gets wet.
 Use old towels and microfiber cloths to wipe the water off, and do this each time after the rinse stage of washing.
-Make sure to dry the painted surfaces, chrome, and plastic parts of the car like the bumper.
+Make sure to dry the painted surfaces, chrome, and plastic parts of the car.
 Go over each part several times so no streaks of water are left as these can also leave residue on the car's surface.

 Keep the Car Sheltered from Rainfall